 A New Future for Homestead

-Today, South Side Spaces is exploring options to save 2811 Chippewa Street.
+Today, South Side Spaces is exploring options to save what remains of 2811 Chippewa Street.
 While the exact plan is still in the works, the new Homestead concept is similar to the original – a landmark on Chippewa and a gathering place for South City residents.